Home

 Evaluation and planning

-Tooth extraction (if necessary)
+Tooth extraction (if needed)

 Implant placement